mrkamel/search_flip/README.md

 * `bulk_limit` a global limit for bulk requests
 * `bulk_max_mb` a global limit for the payload of bulk requests
 * `auto_refresh` tells SearchFlip to automatically refresh an index after import, index, delete, etc operations.
-This is e.g. usuful for testing, etc.
+This is e.g. useful for testing, etc.
   Defaults to false.

 ## Usage